aholinch/jollama/README.md

 # Basic Features
 The client can list models and generate responses.
 The responses can be returned all at once or streamed.
 To stream a response just register a callback.

+## Getting Started
+If ollama is running locally on the default port, the following is all that is needed to make the client ready to use.

+    import jollama.OllamaClient;

+    OllamaClient client = new OllamaClient();

+## List Models
+To list models, instantiate the client and call

+    List<String> modelNames = client.listModelNames();
+    for(int i=0; i<modelNames.size(); i++)
+    {
+        System.out.println(i + "\t" + modelNames.get(i));
+    }

+## To generate a response from a prompt

+    String model = "llama3";
+    String prompt = "Why is the sky blue?";

+    String response = client.generateResponse(model,prompt);

+    System.out.println(response);

+To stream the response instead of blocking while the whole thing is generated you can use the stream methods.
+They require that you implement one of the callback interfaces  _StreamTokenCallback_  or  _StreamJSONCallback_ .

+# Building
+You can easily import the src folder into a project in your IDE.
+From the command line you can execute the compile.sh (Mac and Linux) or compile.bat script.
+It assumes that you have javac and jar available on the command line.

+It will produce a set of class files in the target/bin directory and a jar file in the target/jar directory.

 # Dependencies
 This package has no external dependencies to compile or run.
 To receive a response, there needs to be an ollama server running on localhost on port 11434.